robinerol/webgraph/README.md

 </div>
 ```

+There is no default value for the category attribute of nodes, if it's not present.
+If a node doesn't have a category, it won't have a context menu.

 ### 👁‍🗨 Hover Callbacks

 Hover callbacks work similar to context menus, but are used to display data on hover over a node.
 If no [IHoverCallback](https://github.com/robinerol/webgraph/blob/f27997b49ab51c3fc92924f8790a1d094d8232e2/src/Configuration/hovercallback.ts#L38) is present, nothing will happen on hover.
 To reduce redundant code, many nodes share one type of hover callbacks.
 Callbacks are mapped to nodes using the <code>category</code> attribute.
 To pass hover callbacks to the WebGraph use the <code>hoverCallbacks</code> configuration, pass one or more hover callbacks using the <code>callback</code> field and set the <code>category</code> attribute on nodes.